Wenzel/wenzel.github.io/_posts/2018-05-02-ubuntu-lts-disappointed.md

 Well, remove the kernel module, and load it again.
 It fixes the bug.

-That's how the following ended up in my bash history:
+That's how the following command ended up in my bash history:

 ~~~
 $ sudo modprobe -r iwlwifi && sudo modprobe iwlwifi